passwork-me/manuals-en/legacy-php5/Debian-8-9.md

-# How to install Passwork on Ubuntu 16.04
+# How to install password manager on Debian 8, 9

 **1. Get root privileges and reload local package database.**

 ```
-sudo -i
+su
+cd ~
 apt-get update
 ```